 So I expect even after the Horowitz report, there are a number of issues that Judge Sullivan will need to address.

-What does that letter say, Slowly?
+What does that letter say, Sullivan?

-We don't know, other than he's not an agent of Russia.
+We don't know other than he's not an agent of Russia.

 He never was.

-And they knew that all along because he was working with the defense intelligence agency.
+And they knew that all along because he was working with the Defense Intelligence Agency.

-Um it's been three years of never-ending corruption being exposed.
+It's been three years of never-ending corruption being exposed.

-Now we're about to begin the process of untangling this mess.
+Now, we're about to begin the process of untangling this mess.

 What do you think of that mess?